-Valgus knee, also known as ‘knock-knees’ or genu valgum, is a common condition where the knees angle in towards the midline.
-This can lead to foot pronation on the affected side and is sometimes associated with increased lordosis, which is the normal curve of the lower back.
-Increased lordosis will cause a forward tilt of the pelvis, referred to as anterior pelvic tilt.
+Valgus knee, also known as ‘knock-knees’ or genu valgum, is where your knees angle in towards the midline of your body.
+This can lead to foot pronation on the affected side and is sometimes associated with increased lordosis, which can cause a forward tilt of the pelvis.

-Knee valgus is a normal presentation in early childhood.
-Outside of this stage, if it presents on one side or comes on suddenly, there may be an underlying problem that may require treatment.
+Knee valgus is often normal during early childhood.
+However, there are circumstances where having it may be an underlying problem that may require treatment.

 In a valgus knee, the knees angle in towards one another and likely touch in a standing position.
-This causes the lower legs to splay out, with the feet spaced apart.
+This causes the lower legs to splay out with the feet spaced apart.
 It is also sometimes referred to as knee adduction where the foot and lower leg moving closer to the midline than the knee.
 Picture a classic cowboy stance, and that’s varus.

 Knee valgus is also sometimes referred to as knee abduction.
 This describes a movement of the lower leg and foot away from the midline.